lincolnvirus/lincolnvirus.github.io/ea/real_news.markdown

   - Classic fundamental analysis.

 **Strategy**:
-  - Parses economic calendar of Forex Factory and determines news’ type, importance and its effect on tools of trade;
+  - Parses economic calendar of <a href="https://www.forexfactory.com" target="_blank">Forex Factory</a> and determines news’ type, importance and its effect on tools of trade;
   - Issues and holds in both directions pending orders;
   - If any order is executed, assumes control over the position according the settings of target profit / allowable loss / floating stop system.